Catholic Prayer For Grieving Parents

 O God, we come before you in deep sadness with hearts heavy with loss.
 You have taken our beloved one from us and now we face the great challenge of living without him or her.
 Help us to find consolation in your Word and presence, and to trust in your love.
 Give us strength to go on, day by day, bearing this unbearable pain.
 Amen

-READ: Catholic Prayer For Family Unity
+READ: Catholic Prayer For Night Time

 Forms of Prayer for Grieving Parents